izzy122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a project for shell redirection and filters
+this directory is for shell redirection